500px/legacy-api-documentation/endpoints/photo/PUT_photos_id.md

 - **nsfw**: Boolean value indicating that the photo may contain not-safe-for-work content or content not suitable for minors.
 - **license_type**: Integer number of the license type chosen for this photo.
 See [license type mapping][] for exact values.
 - **privacy**: Integer value indicating that the photo should be shown (`0`) or hidden (`1`) on the user's profile.
 - **crop**: A hash containing keys `x`, `x2`, `y`, `y2` and representing coordinates within which the thumbnail must be cropped.
+The crop is made using the top left corner as the origin.
 The points must be given relative to image size `4`, an image of at most 900px on the larger side.
 The client application may skip this if the user does not wish to change photo thumbnail.

 ## Implementation details